 –

 Yes, we can see you smirking from here.
 Whilst all Londoners are dimly aware of the cable car that connects a slightly obscure peninsula of North Greenwich with a truly obscure area of the Docklands, very few have ridden on it.
 And more fool them, because it’s fantastic!
-It’s a seriously under-appreciated viewpoint in London, taking in panoramic vistas on both sides of the river, and the bustling nautical comings-and-goings on the river below.
+It’s a seriously under-appreciated mode of transport, taking in panoramic vistas on both sides of the river, and the bustling nautical comings-and-goings on the river below.
 Honestly, just try it.

 Details: Emirates Cable Car Terminal, Edmund Halley Way, SE10 0FR